iserranoba/docker/JENKINS/readme.md

 `docker pull jenkins`

 will pull the jenkins server image.
-For persistency we are going to create a `/Users/<user_name>/jenkins` folder
+For persistency we are going to create a `/Users/<user_name>/jenkins` folder and then run the container which we will name (obvious) jenkins

-`docker run -p 8080:8080 -p 50000:50000 -v /Users/<user_name>/jenkins:/var/jenkins_home jenkins`
+`docker run -p 8080:8080 -p 50000:50000 --name jenkins -v /Users/<user_name>/jenkins:/var/jenkins_home jenkins`